 - If contributions aren’t made in full or on time, a revamped Superannuation Guarantee Charge (SGC) will apply.

 - The SGC includes the unpaid super based on Ordinary Time Earnings (OTE), interest to compensate employees for the delay, and an administration fee.
-Exceptions to this will include:
+However, certain circumstances may qualify for an extended contribution window, including:

-- incorrect stapling, where the stapling request is rejected by the ATO, extending the total period to 42 days
+- Incorrect stapling, where a stapling request is rejected by the ATO and additional time is needed to resolve the issue.

-- exceptional circumstances where the ATO Commissioner may grant extensions.
+- Exceptional circumstances, where the ATO Commissioner may grant an extension due to significant disruption.

 - The SGC will be tax deductible (currently it is not).
 However, penalties will remain non-deductible.